-I've been thinking about what I should write about on my weekly blog and it suddenly came to me that I wanted to touch on the subject of our biggest fears.
+I wanted to touch on the subject of our biggest fears.
 I honestly believe that because we never want to 'associate' with our biggest fears, we bury them deep inside us.
 I'm going to admit publicly that my biggest fear is rejection.
 I'm not going to go into the reasons why and my experiences, but I want to be able to show my humanity which is what my whole brand and ethos is about!

 In today's world we are bombarded by fakeness through social media and mainstream media.
 It's hard to know what is real and what isn't.
 This is the reason why I am so passionate about being REAL.
 People compare themselves to fake people or news and start to doubt themselves or even worse begin to think that there is something wrong with them.
 There is NOTHING wrong with you!
 More often than not, it's people who post about how wonderful their life is that are the ones suffering the most.
-If we truly had peace, we wouldn't have the need to post about how wonderful our life is.

 Going back to topic - fear is gripping and stops us from reaching our full potential.
 I've entered an industry where I am constantly being judged about my music and the way I look etc. Does it scare me?
 Yes, it does, but I will not let the fear of rejection beat me.
 Instead, I use that energy to purposely do or say something that goes against the norm and may well bring on rejection.
 When I see nasty posts on social media, I will not stand for it and I'll be the first to pull people up on their insensitivity.
 Sometimes, I will get defensive comments back, but more often than not, it has stopped the nasty comments within the thread and that is good enough for me!
 I face my rejection fear head on and it's empowering.